xumi1993/SurfATT-docs/source/usages/topo.md

 ![](../_static/rotated_topo.png)

-The rotated topography file `hawaii_rotated.nc` can be used as the input parameter `topo_file` in the SurfATT package for surface wave tomography inversion.
+The rotated topography file `hawaii_rotated.nc` can be used as the input parameter `topo_file` in the SurfATT package for the inversion.